Find excursions

 Celebrations and Holidays

-La Costa del Sol has a intense calendar of celebrations: Fair; Holly Week; Carnivals; San Juan; Verdiales; Virgen del Carmen; Patron Saints; Pilgrimage; Three Wise Men's Parade.
+The Costa del Sol has an intense calendar of celebrations: Fair; Holy Week; Carnivals; San Juan; Verdiales; Virgen del Carmen; Patron Saints; Pilgrimage; Three Wise Men's Parade.

-Between February and March, just before Lent, is celebrated Carnival that is an important occasion for each town.
+Between February and March, just before Lent, Carnival is celebrated and is an important occasion for each town.
 Every city organizes competitions of processions, street bands and jokes (sung in a satirical fashion) and carnival displays.

 But the most popular festival in Andalucia is probably the Semana Santa which occurs from the Domingo de Ramos (Palm Sunday) to the Viernes Santo (Good Friday) and then the Domingo de Resurrección (Easter Sunday).
 In almost every town they celebrate this event by carrying religious icons across the streets to dramatize the passion and death of Jesus Christ.

-Also in May is the 'Fiesta de las Cruces', a very important festivity in nearest cities such as Granada and Córdoba, where people use flowers to decorate their houses and terraces with religious images.
+Also in May is the 'Fiesta de las Cruces', a very important festivity in nearby cities such as Granada and Córdoba, where people decorate their houses and terraces with flowers around religious images.

 In the spring, there is the Corpus Christi procession, with the natural flower carpet laid down in its pathway, and the small altars and decorated balconies.